Dante and Shakespeare: Cosmology, Politics and Poetics

 Others to be announced in due course

-Deadline for submission of proposals: 30th April 2018
+New extended deadline for submission of proposals: 21 May 2018

 Confirmation of acceptance of proposal after peer reviewing process: by 31st May 2018